 The kitchen has become more of a family room as people like to gather while the cooking is being done.
 This means most kitchen remodels not only have to meet utilitarian requirements but also create a beautiful gathering place.
 Also, customers each have distinct styles and tastes that can be integrated into kitchens with unique results.
 If you want a kitchen that not only works for your cooking needs, but also wows your guests, then you need to pay close attention on how to choose the right tiles for your kitchen.
 Consider these specific tile design dilemmas ahead of time to get the look you want and love.

-#1 Where Do You Want Tile In Your Kitchen?
+#1 Where Do You Want Tile in Your Kitchen?

-This can create a feeling of height and luxury.
+You can have tile all the way up to the ceiling, even covering venting hoods, if you desire, this can create a feeling of height and luxury.
 However, if you want just a splash of color, you can also just put the tile as a splash guard band across the top of the countertops, either reaching to the bottom of the first cabinet or somewhat below it.
 You can choose tile on your countertop, on your floor, on the walls, and even on kitchen islands.
+This example has glass mosaic tiles acting as a splash guard and stone tiles on the floor of the kitchen for a less fragile walking surface.

 #2 How to Pick Your Tile Material for Utility